chambear2809/github-actions-lab/DEPLOYMENT_GUIDE.md

 # Stop and clean (batched)
 gh workflow run "Stop and Clean Smart Agent (Batched for Large Scale)" --repo YOUR_USERNAME/YOUR_REPO

+# Cleanup all agents (batched - complete removal)
+gh workflow run "Cleanup All Agents" --repo YOUR_USERNAME/YOUR_REPO
 ```

 ### Manual Trigger (GitHub UI)